sbekca/cursordrop/README.md

 - 2 fps — more detail, for faster interactions
 - 4 fps — animations and quick UI transitions

 Videos longer than 30 seconds are clipped.
-Hard cap of 60 frames to prevent accidents.
+Hard cap of 60 frames.

+**Install FFmpeg:**
+- Windows: `winget install ffmpeg`
+- macOS: `brew install ffmpeg`

-**Install FFmpeg:** `winget install ffmpeg` in PowerShell, or download from [ffmpeg.org](https://ffmpeg.org/download.html).
-CursorDrop will prompt you if it's missing when you drop a video.
+CursorDrop will prompt you if FFmpeg is missing when you drop a video.

 **Remote structure:**
 ```